core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

     Payload: 00 00 81 a2 00 01 00 00 00 00 00 00 07 65 78 61 [binary]
              6d 70 6c 65 03 6f 72 67 00 00 1c 00 01          [binary]

-On an error in the CoAP layer, the DoC server SHOULD respond with an appropriate CoAP error, for instance "4.15 Unsupported Content-Format" if the Content Format option in the request was not set to "application/dns-message".
+When an error occurs on the CoAP layer, the DoC server SHOULD respond with an appropriate CoAP error, for instance "4.15 Unsupported Content-Format" if the Content Format option in the request was not set to "application/dns-message".

 CoAP/CoRE Integration
 =====================